BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 (18) in the case of the Kingdom of the Netherlands: ‘naamloze vennootschap’, ‘onderlinge waarborgmaatschappij’;

---- Page 123 ---

-17.12.2009 E N
-(19) in the case of the Republic of Austria: ‘Aktiengesellschaft’, ‘Versicherungsverein auf Gegenseitigkeit’;
+--- Page 123 ---(19) in the case of the Republic of Austria: ‘Aktiengesellschaft’, ‘Versicherungsverein auf Gegenseitigkeit’;

 (20) in the case of the Republic of Poland: ‘spółka akcyjna’, ‘towarzystwo ubezpieczeń wzajemnych’;